energywebfoundation/origin/packages/utils-demo/README.md

 This repo is for demonstration purposes and to show how the certificate of origin can work.
 This repo will:
 * deploy and setup all required smart contracts with the provided private key
-* onboard users, consuming- and producing assets
+* onboard users, consuming- and producing devices
-* set meterreading of both consuming- and producing assets
+* set meterreading of both consuming- and producing devices
 * trade certificates through transferring ownership and/or buying through ERC20 test tokens
 * split certificates
 * create demands, supplies and agreements